-Dr. Snider has received his Diplomate of the American Board of Chiropractic Internists (DABCI) training and is board certified.
-This certification reflects a high level of training, time investment, and continuing education that benefits you as a patient with a quality of chiropractic care that is almost unequalled anywhere in the world.
-He is distinguished as 1 of 300 in the country.
+Dr. Snider is a board certified Diplomate of the American Board of Chiropractic Internists (DABCI).
+This certification reflects a high level of training and continuing education that benefits you as a patient with a quality of chiropractic care that is almost unequalled anywhere in the world.
+He is distinguished as 1 of only 300 in the country to hold this high honor.
 More information about this training can be found on the Council on Diagnosis and Internal Disorders website.

 A DABCI degree (Diplomate of the American Board of Chiropractic Internists) requires doctors to attend and complete a 300-hour post-doctorate course, pass a national certification examination and requires 12 hours of continuing education in advanced coursework each year.
 The DABCI program is recognized by the American Chiropractic Association (ACA) and certified by the American board of Chiropractic Internists (ABCI).
 The DABCI program is also one of 6 programs recognized and approved by the American Board of Chiropractic Specialties (ABCS).

 What is the Council on Diagnosis and Internal Disorders?